 • B vitamins can strengthen the nervous system and improve the condition of the skin and fur.

-• Vitamin C can strengthen the immune system and strengthen the body's natural defense against any infections.
+• Vitamin C can strengthen the immune system and the body's natural defense against infections.

-However, it should be remembered that vitamins for older cats should be selected considering the individual characteristics of the pet.
+However, it should be remembered that vitamins for older cats should be selected considering the individual characteristics of the kitty.
 Also, do not overfeed the cat with supplements; this is fraught with hypervitaminosis.

-Is it a good idea to get a kitten with an older cat?
+Is it a good idea to get a kitten if already have an older feline friend?

-The ideal age of the cat for the common adaptation of two cats in the house is up to three years.
-It is much more challenging for an adult cat and a kitten to make friends.
-The older cat will be increasingly difficult to accept new living conditions.
+The ideal age for the common adaptation of two cats in the house is up to three years.
+Making friends is much more challenging for an adult cat than a kitten.
+The older cat will find it increasingly difficult to accept new living conditions.
 Of course, cats are incredibly jealous of their territory and personal life.

-When you have a new pet, you will have to give your first cat the same amount of attention, or better yet, more than usual.
+When you have a new pet, you must give your first cat the same amount of attention, or better yet, more than usual.
 You must let the kitty know that you still love it.
-The cat should be confident in you and your attitude; this will help reduce the intensity of passions and win over the cat to accept a new pet.
+The cat should be confident in you and your attitude; this will help reduce the intensity of passion and win over the cat so that it will accept a new pet.

-The main thing is to find the right approach to how an adult cat can make friends with a kitten, and your pets will live a new and friendly life.
+The main thing is to find the right approach to how an adult cat can make friends with a kitten, and your pet will live a new and friendly life.

-Generally, cats hide any illnesses by limiting their mobility or activity instead of showing signs of pain.
-It is essential to pay attention to any changes, such as refusal to eat or play.
-Consult a veterinarian promptly if there are concerns.
+Generally, cats hide illnesses by limiting their mobility or activity instead of showing signs of pain.
+Therefore, it is essential to pay attention to any changes, such as refusal to eat or play and consult a veterinarian promptly if there are concerns.

 • Loss of appetite, weight.